BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 # ESP32 with HTTP server, Telnet server, file system, FTP server FTP client, SMTP client, cron daemon and user management.

-This template is a multitasking, dual stack (IPv4 and IPv6) ESP32 server (HTTP, Telnet, FTP) with built-in tools that are needed to manage, monitor and program the IoT server (like ping, ifconfig, crontab, dmesg, web-based oscilloscope, ...).
-It is just a template so you can modify it to your needs and delete everything you don't need if you want to preserve some memory, ...
+This template is a multitasking, dual-stack (IPv4 and IPv6) ESP32 server featuring HTTP, Telnet, and FTP protocols.
+It includes a suite of built-in tools essential for managing, monitoring, and programming the IoT server, such as ping, ifconfig, crontab, dmesg, a web-based oscilloscope, and more.

+As a flexible starting point, the template can be easily customized to suit your project needs.
+Unused features can be removed to conserve memory and optimize performance.

-With this template you can quickly and easily build a nice web based or telnet command line user interface for your project or prototype without having to take care of all the switches, LED diodes, displays, etc.
+With this template, you can rapidly build a sleek web-based or Telnet command-line interface for your prototype or project—without the need for physical buttons, LEDs, or displays.

-   - You only have to modify the telnetCommandHandlerCallback function to build the Telnet user interface for your project.
+   - To create your own Telnet user interface, simply customize the telnetCommandHandlerCallback() function.

-   - You only have to modify the httpRequestHandler function to build the web user interface for your project.
-If you want a nice stylish look and feel there is also a FTP server built into the template so you can upload larger HTML files.
+   - To build a web interface, modify the httpRequestHandler() function.
+If you’re aiming for a more polished, stylish user experience, the integrated FTP server allows you to upload larger HTML files effortlessly.

-   - You can monitor run-time debug messages (when Esp32 is not connected to serial monitor) by using dmesg telnet command.
+   - You can also monitor run-time debug messages (even when the ESP32 isn't connected to the serial monitor) using the dmesg command over Telnet.

 Demo ESP32 server is available at [http://jurca.dyn.ts.si](http://jurca.dyn.ts.si)

 ## The latest changes

+**May 22, 2025**:
+   - support for .html.gz (compressed) files,
+   - OTA support,
+   - stability improvements for smaller ESP32 models, like ESP32-S2, ...
+   - it is possible now (but not required) to run listeners and cronDaemon in setup-loop task to spare some memory if needed

 **February 6, 2025**:
    - dual stack (IPv4 and IPv6),
+   - support for Linux Telnet and FTP clients,
    - mDNS service added (server can be accessed in local network by its hostname),
    - optimized memory usage,
-   - energy saving modes,
+   - power saving modes,
    - support for locale (locales themselves are not implemented (if needed you must do it on your own)),
    - discontinuation of some less used functionalities.
 Since a lot of the original code has been refactored some data types and functions have changed a bit.
 If your old code does not compile immediately with the new version of the library please take a look at the examples provided here.